 Sometimes, these drugs can lead to drug-induced depression (DID).
 Medications often work on the same brain receptors that help control your mood.

 If you have just started a new medication, keep a journal of your mood swings.
 Document the frequency and severity.
 Also, make sure to note the time, what you were doing, and anything you ate.
 Journaling is a beneficial tool that your doctor can use to evaluate if you should continue with a specific medication or try a different option.

 Several factors can cause mood swings.
 If you're worried about your mood swings, don't keep it to yourself!
-Talk with a trustworthy about taking a blood test to understand how your thyroid is functioning.
+Talk with a trustworthy about taking a thyroid blood test to understand how your thyroid is functioning.
 Should your results show that your thyroid is underactive, it is easily treatable in almost everyone with thyroid hormone replacement medication and lifestyle modifications.
-When choosing thyroid medication with your doctor, remember that there is no one-size-fits-all treatment.
+Remember, when choosing medication with your thyroid doctor, remember that there is no one-size-fits-all treatment.

 Find inspiration for a healthy way to support your thyroid